Programme of Science in Society

 - Courses arranged by field of research can be found here:

-- Part of your elective course programme (9-15 EC) can take the form a minor in Computational and Data Science.
+- Part of your elective course programme (9-15 EC) can take the form of a synergy track in Computational and Data Science.

 - The Educational tour can also be used as an elective course within your Master's.

 B. Master thesis Physics and Astronomy (30 EC)

 C. Philosophy course (3 EC)